TykTechnologies/admin/README.md

 * Build Release files: `gulp release`

 # Update Developer Portal to use the latest version
-We need the latest commit hash from `dev-portal-admin` repo.
+We need the latest commit hash from `portal-admin` repo.
 You can get it from the GitHub repo, or:

 ### From a local copy
 We need to have the latest version of the `master` branch